ETH Zurich Research Grants

 ETH Zurich Research Grants ("ETH Grants")

 These grants are primarily intended to support highly innovative graduate student projects involving a single ETH Principal Investigator or a small number of colleagues.
-However, larger, interdisciplinary proposals involving several ETH Zurich groups and with a clear scientific added value with respect to the combined contributions are also eligible for consideration.
+However, larger, collaborative and interdisciplinary proposals involving several ETH Zurich groups and with a clear scientific added value with respect to the combined contributions are also eligible for consideration.

 The typical ETH Grant will comprise one PhD student with funding for the salary and for material costs.
 Requests for more than one doctoral student per Principal Investigator need to be well justified.
 Post-doctoral research positions will be funded only exceptionally.
 The maximum funding level for a project requesting support for a single ETH Zurich research group is CHF 500’000 over 3 years.
 Funding for interdisciplinary endeavors involving two or more ETH research groups is limited to a maximum of CHF 1’500’000 per project.